 The financial statements are prepared on a going concern basis, as management is satisfied that the Bank has the resources to continue in business for the foreseeable future.
 In making this assessment, management has considered a wide range of information relating to present and future conditions, including cash flows and capital resources.
-The Bank incurred a net loss of Rs 67.257 M (2019: Rs 17.202 M) during the year ended December 31, 2020.
-However, as of that date, the Bank's total assets exceeded its total liabilities by Rs 384.446 M (Rs 465.863 M).
+The Bank incurred a net loss of Rs 70.942 M (2020: Rs 67.257 M) during the year ended December 31, 2021.
+However, as of that date, the Bank's total assets exceeded its total liabilities by Rs 308.129 M (2020: Rs 384.446 M).

 The Bank is in discussions with a potential buyer to sell its assets and liabilities.
 The Bank's current strategy involves primarily investing in short term investment securities in the form of government bills and bonds and limiting its loan portfolio.
+The sale of the business will require regulatory approval.

-HBL has provided the Bank with a letter of support, which states that HBL will continue to provide the Bank with such financial or other support as necessary for the Bank to continue as a going concern for at least twelve months from the date of the letter or until the sale of the operations of HBL Mauritius, whichever is earlier.
-The financial statements are prepared on the basis of accounting policies applicable to a going concern.
+HBL has provided the Bank with a letter of support, which states that HBL will continue to provide the Bank with such financial or other support as necessary for the Bank to continue as a going concern for at least twelve months from the date of the auditor's report or until the sale of the operations of HBL Mauritius, whichever is earlier.
+The financial statements are prepared based on the accounting policies applicable to a going concern.
 This basis presumes that funds will be available to finance the future operations and that the realisation of assets and settlement of liabilities will occur in the ordinary course of business.
 Furthermore, any capital injections made by HBL require the necessary regulatory approvals from its local regulator.